frmichel/sparql-micro-service/doc/02-config.md

     service.php             # optional script to perform specific actions (see 'src/sparqlms/manual_config_example')
 ```

-The micro-service description is provided by an RDF graph following the [SPARQL Service Description](https://www.w3.org/TR/2013/REC-sparql11-service-description-20130321/) specification.
+The micro-service description is provided by an RDF graph following the [SPARQL Service Description](https://www.w3.org/TR/2013/REC-sparql11-service-description-20130321/) recommendation.
 See the provided examples for more details: [flickr/getPhotosByTaxon_sd](/src/sparqlms/flickr/getPhotosByTaxon_sd/ServiceDescription.ttl) and [macaulaylibrary/getAudioByTaxonCode_sd](/src/sparqlms/macaulaylibrary/getAudioByTaxonCode_sd/ServiceDescription.ttl).

 File ServiceDescription.ttl describes an sd:Service instance whose data source (dct:source) is a Web API (schema:WebAPI) that has an action (schema:potentialAction) that is a search action (schema:SearchAction).